 - 2.2 Time Expressions for Minutes

 - 2.4 Time Expressions for Weeks

 - 2.5 Time Expression for Months

 How do you ask “what time is it” in Korean?

-One of the simplest time expression-related phrases you’ll want to know is how you can ask what time it is in Korean:
+One of the simplest time phrases you’ll want to know is how you can ask for the time in Korean:

 지금 몇 시예요? (jigeum myeot siyeyo?)